 Review on Barrasford Arms

 Within easy trekking distance of Hadrian's Wall, this Victorian sandstone pub (circa 1870) stands on the fringes of Barrasford village with fine views of medieval Haughton Castle in the distance.
-Chef/proprietor Tony Binks has a good reputation in these parts, and the place has been going from strength to strength since his arrival in 2006.
+Michael and Victoria Eames took over the Barrasford Arms in June 2017, and not only have they retained their AA Rosette but were awarded the North East Tourism Pub of the Year 2018.

 The Barrasford Arms has lost none of its pubbiness along the way, with regular quoits tournaments, darts matches, a ladies luncheon club and vegetable competitions ensuring a regular local crowd.
 Comfortable bedrooms, too.